YogliB/svelte-component-template/README.md

 ## Testing

-This template uses [testing-library](https://testing-library.com) for testing.
+This template uses [Cypress](https://www.cypress.io/) & [testing-library](https://testing-library.com/docs/cypress-testing-library/intro) for testing.

-I highly recommend going through their [docs](https://testing-library.com/docs/svelte-testing-library/intro) if you intend on testing your components.
+I highly recommend going through their docs if you intend on testing your components.

+There is a simple example you can try by running `npm run cy:open`.

 ## FAQ